cristian2420/breast_cancer_recurrence_classifier_Project/README.md

 - pnas_counts_96_nodup.txt: Exon level reads counts for all 96 breast cancer samples in PNAS paper.
 Column 1-96 (S01-S96) in the file corresponds to row 1-96 (S01-S96) in “pnas_patient_info.csv”
 - pnas_tpm_96_nodup: Exon level TPM for all 96 breast cancer samples in PNAS paper.
 Column 1-96 (S01-S96) in the file corresponds to row 1-96 (S01-S96) in “pnas_patient_info.csv”
 - pnas_patient_info.csv: Metadata for all 96 breast cancer samples in PNAS paper, row 1-96 corresponds to S01-S96.
 Column 1-96 in “pnas_counts_96_nodup.txt” and “pnas_tpm_96_nodup” corresponds to row 1-96 in “pnas_patient_info.csv”.
+- pnas_normal_tpm.txt: Exon level TPM for all 32 normal samples in PNAS paper.
+- pnas_normal_readcounts.txt: Exon level reads counts for all 32 normal samples in PNAS paper.

 ## MCC and SDBB Samples and Data
 ### Raw Data
-NOTE: BCSC_S5_87 is a positive control sample.
-This sample is not related to the project and please ignore it during analysis.
 #### Concepts
 - Mapping ID (e.g. BCSC_S5_01): A unique ID given to data for each sample to connect data with metainfo of the corresponding sample
-- SDBB ID or MCC ID: The ID labeled on the vial of each sample.
-A unique ID for each sample, usually provided by the sample provider.
-If you are going to ask sample providers any questions about a specific sample, please refer to this SDBB Id or MCC ID.
-- Sample ID (e.g. 192447): Usually a part of the SDBB/MCC ID, only an abbreviation of SDBB/MCC ID making referring to each sample easier.
-- Hemolysis Level: Severity of hemolysis judged based on color of the samples.
-Samples affected by hemolysis may contain more cell-derived RNA that could potentially affect the analysis.
-  + 0 = almost no hemolysis (normal serum color);
-  + = potential hemolysis (a little bit red in color);
-  + = observed hemolysis (very red in color)
 #### Documents
-- BCSC_S5 and BCSC_S6 MetaInfo_MCC Samples_20210826.xlsx: Metainfo for MCC samples based on their Mapping ID.
+- validation_bc_meta.xlsx: Metainfo for validation breast cancer samples based on their Mapping ID.
-- BCSC_S5 and BCSC_S6 MetaInfo_SDBB Samples_20210826.xlsx: Metainfo for SDBB samples based on their Mapping ID
+- validation_normal_meta.xlsx: Metainfo for SDBB validation normal samples based on their Mapping ID
-- bcsc_exon_counts: Exon level read counts for MCC and SDBB samples based on their Mapping ID.
-Please exclude the unrelated samples BCSC_S5_87 from analysis.
-It is only a positive control sample.
+- validation_exon_readcounts: Exon level read counts for validation breast cancer and normal samples based on their Mapping ID.
-- bcsc_exon_tpm: Exon level TPM for MCC and SDBB samples based on their Mapping ID.
-Please exclude the unrelated samples BCSC_S5_87 from analysis.
-It is only a positive control sample.
+- validation_exon_tpm: Exon level TPM for validation breast cancer and normal samples based on their Mapping ID.